Logo - The Possums baby and toddler sleep program.

 But recovery of this ancient female cultural knowledge about how to switch on baby's breastfeeding reflexes is not enough to help many women in our society today breastfeed successfully.

-Skin-to-skin contact and laid-back breastfeeding, also known as biological nurturing or baby-led or baby-led/mother-responsive breastfeeding, does not ensure easy enjoyable breastfeeding for many women and their babies.
+Skin-to-skin contact and laid-back breastfeeding, also known as biological nurturing or baby-led or baby-led/mother-responsive breastfeeding, do not ensure easy enjoyable breastfeeding for many women and their babies.
 A woman may still find herself dealing with dreadful nipple pain, here, or a baby who fusses at the breast, here, or a baby who has inadequate weight gain, here.

 That is, for many, laid-back or baby-led breastfeeding or biological nurturing still results in breast tissue drag.
+This is why I developed up the gestalt method over many years of working with breastfeeding women and their babies in the clinic.

-You can find out about the gestalt method starting here.
+• You can find out about the gestalt method starting here.

-You can find out why breastfeeding problems are widespread here and here.
+• You can find out why breastfeeding problems are widespread here and here.

 Selected references